mlnplus/DDoS-Ripper-Installer/README.md

 ### ⚙️ Installation & Usage

-1. Download the DDoS-Ripper-Installer.exe file.
+1. Download the DDoS-Ripper-Setup.exe file.

 2. Run the installer.